 Market Analysis · Silver Tsunami · Career Opportunity

-Every article about the silver tsunami is written for one of two audiences: buyers who want to acquire these businesses, or economists and journalists writing about what happens to communities when they close.
+Every article about the silver tsunami is written for buyers or economists.
 Both miss the question that matters most for the structural opportunity sitting inside this demographic event.

 The question is not "how do I buy one of these businesses?"
-The question is: who is going to manage the exits for the 12 million business owners who have built something real and have no idea how to sell it?
+The question is: who is going to manage the exits for the millions of business owners who have built something real and have no idea how to sell it?

 1. The Numbers Behind the Silver Tsunami

 Baby Boomers were born between 1946 and 1964.
 The oldest are now in their late 70s.
-The youngest are in their early 60s.
 All will have crossed the traditional retirement threshold of 65 by 2030.
 This is not a prediction — it is arithmetic.

-The situation in one sentence: 12 million business owners are approaching the most significant financial transaction of their professional lives with no plan, no valuation, and no advisor — during the largest private business transfer in modern history.
+The situation in one sentence: millions of business owners are approaching the most significant financial transaction of their professional lives with no plan, no valuation, and no advisor — during the largest private business transfer in modern history.

 The default outcome for a business with no exit plan and no advisor is not a clean sale.
 It is one of three things: a distressed sale at a significant discount to market value; a transfer to family members who don't want it or can't run it; or a closure that destroys decades of built-up enterprise value and eliminates the jobs attached to it.

 There are four ways a boomer business owner's exit can go.
-Only one is structurally capable of handling the volume.
+Only one is structurally capable of handling the volume at scale.

 Closing the business is the most common outcome — and the worst from a value preservation standpoint.
-The owner walks away, employees lose their jobs, customers find alternatives, and the enterprise value that took decades to build disappears without being transferred to anyone.
-For a $2M business, that is a $200K–$400K success fee that was never collected by an advisor who never existed.
+For a $2M business at a typical 3–4x EBITDA multiple, that is $200K–$400K+ in enterprise value destroyed without transfer — and a $20K–$40K success fee that was never collected by an advisor who never existed.
+Multiply that by hundreds of thousands of closures per year and the scale of the unmet market becomes concrete.

 The capacity gap — 2025–2026 data